Climate & Instinctuality

 Native Americans and Spanish explorers traveled up and down the river, settling on the fertile valleys.
 The native land was claimed by the Spanish, Mexicans, and Texans, and for a dozen years, the Río Grande del Norte defined the US-Mexico border in Colorado, before the US claimed the land all the way to California by treaty in 1848.
 In the Civil War, Texas secessionists battled Colorado volunteers at Glorietta Pass in New Mexico to decide the war in the southwest.

 The Northern Río Grande National Heritage Area in New Mexico celebrates this magnificent natural scenery and the cultural heritage it guided.
 It also includes Taos Pueblo, wild & scenic rivers, historic trails, scenic byways, and several cliff dwellings.
+Much of the land is also a BLM managed National Monument.
 The area is both beautiful and fascinating, and I was not going to miss another chance to drive through on my way northeast.

 The Sangre de Cristo Mountains tower over the east side of the Río Grande del Norte from east of Santa Fe NM up into Colorado past the Great Sand Dunes.
 Meaning ‘blood of Christ’ in Spanish, the name likely refers to the scarlet colors of the mountains at sunset.
 The helpful illustration (my favorite photo above right) is on the Stations of the Cross trail up to a church that overlooks the historic San Luis Valley.